350 Meters In Feet

 The Science Behind the Conversion: Understanding Conversion Factors

 The conversion factor 3.28084 arises from the historical definitions of both the meter and the foot.
 The meter was originally defined as one ten-millionth of the distance from the North Pole to the Equator along a meridian passing through Paris.
-The foot, on the other hand, has a more convoluted history, with its definition changing over centuries.
+Also, the foot, on the other hand, has a more convoluted history, with its definition changing over centuries.
 Modern definitions relate both units to a single standard, usually the meter, to ensure consistency across international measurements.

 Practical Applications: Where This Conversion Matters